How Will You Receive an Alert?

 Nixle – Receive email and text messages from local fire and law enforcement agencies that include public safety messages as well as emergency information.

-Text your zip code to 888777 to opt-in or sign up online to receive email, text or voice messages with alerts and advisories.
+Text your zip code to 888777 to opt-in or sign up online to receive email or text messages with alerts and advisories.

 National Oceanic and Atmospheric Administration (NOAA) Weather Radio – This alert system is available for purchase at a relatively low cost.
 When properly programmed, the National Weather Service can remotely turn on these radios and send basic alerts, including for wildfire.
 The message may be accompanied by a warning tone, depending on the model of radio you purchase.